dtekcth/data101/src/workshop.md

 ### 1.3.
 Installing VS Code
+> [Note]
+> There are many tools for writing code out there, and you may prefer something
+> other than VS Code.
+Our motivations for recommending VS Code, and a more
+> in-depth guide can be found [here](beginner/editor/index.html).

 {{ begin .windows .macos }}

 On Windows and macOS you can download the correct installer from the [VS Code website](https://code.visualstudio.com/Download),